Kindiakova/Client-Server-File-Search/README.md

-TASK:

-1. Client/Server application to search file on remote HOST.
+## Client/Server application to search file on remote HOST.
 - client has functionality to search file by server request.
 - server will request search by "file name"
 - client has to replay with "processing" each 500ms of searching